Amadikasun/react-diplomka/src/pages/Markdown/home.md

 I'm Jana, a front-end developer who works on UI designs as well.
 If you wanted know about my proffesional skill, see me ***resume***.

 Traveling and photography is one of my hobbies which I do mainly during the summer months.
-When you click on the images you will appear in the individual folders.
-If you want to see photos from individual places you have to click on **"All traveling"**.
+If you want to see photos just click on **"Gallery"**.

-You can find the MiniGames section on my website, this section contains the basic games Flappy bird and Tic-Tac-Toe.
+You can find the MiniGame section on my website, this section contains the basic game Tic-Tac-Toe.

-*I hope you enjoy these games.*
+*I hope you enjoy this game.*

-**Jana Turoňová**
+**Jana Turonova**